Access photogrammetry data

 One level of detail is not necessarily better than another, but you should always try to work with a level of detail that is appropriate for a project's need.
 For example, someone making a realistic street-level view of a city may want LOD3.
 For the City of Pleasanton's needs, LOD2 buildings are the appropriate amount of detail for assessing building height and classifying roof characteristics.

-1. In the Tasks pane, double-click Create buildings.
+1. In the Tasks pane, double-click Create Buildings.

-Create buildings task
+Create Buildings task

-2. Input the following parameters into the tool:
+2. Input the following parameters:

 • For Buildings, choose Footprints_segmented.

-• For Elevation Surface, choose DSM.
+• For Elevation Surface (DSM), choose DSM.

-• For Ground Elevation Surface, choose DTM.
+• For Ground Elevation Surface (DTM), choose DTM.

-• For Normalized Elevation Surface, choose nDSM.
+• For Normalized Elevation Surface (nDSM), choose nDSM.

-• For Output Building Polygons, type BuildingsLOD2.
+• For Output Building Polygons, type Buildings_LOD2.

-Extract Roof Form tool parameters
+Extract roof form information tool parameters

 Note: